input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0006-cursor-pegination-cat-data-service.md

   Data must always be deterministically sorted, such that id always return in the same order, regardless of the pagination,
 * `has_more` - indicating whether more data is available,
-* `next_cursor`- the cursor to use for the next page of results,
-* `prev_cursor` - the cursor to use for the previous page of results.

 Example JSON response: